 - 1.1 Administrative responsibility for the Programme rests with Loughborough University School of the Arts. - 1.2 The Programme leads to the Degree of BA (Hons). - 1.3 The duration of the Programme is six or eight semesters.
-Candidates following the four year programme are required to spend the third academic year undertaking professional training leading to the Diploma in Professional Studies (DPS.) or undertaking a year's study abroad leading to the Diploma in International Studies (DIntS), in accordance with Senate Regulation XI.
+Candidates following the four year programme are required to spend the third academic year undertaking a foreign university placement (DIntS) in accordance with Senate Regulation XI.
 The third academic year (Part I) occurs between part B and part C. - 1.4 Alternatively, students may complete the programme on a part-time basis over not more than eight years.
 Part-time students may negotiate the order in which modules are completed, subject to the following restrictions: